canonical/k8s-dqlite/docs/adr/002-watch-synchronization.md

 **Problem Statement:** We need to ensure that the watch synchronization mechanism in our system is efficient, effective and reliable.

 **Previous Implementation (Brief):** The previous implementation handling Kubernetes watch events inherited from Kine was not designed for a single synchronization point of all watch streams.
 The system used a broadcaster to manage watch stream subscriptions and forward events from a poll loop.
-It follows the fan-out and fan-in go pattern for distributing the watch events to the watchers which send the watched events to the API server.
-After the WatchList feature in Kubernetes upstream required an additional watch progress notification a patch was made on top of the event implementation waiting on events to achieve this synchronization point.
-An issue with a missing event caused us to revisit the implementation.
+It follows the fan-out and fan-in Go pattern for distributing the watch events to the watchers which in turn send the watched events to the API server.
+After the WatchList feature in Kubernetes upstream required an additional watch progress notification, instead of re-implementing the watchers a fix was made on top of the existing event implementation.
+This fix introduces a blocking wait point to get all watchers synced to the same revision.
+An issue with a missing event caused us to revisit the implementation and the ultimate inefficiency caused us to re-write the watch implementation.

 This diagram illustrates the previous architecture: